SECURITIES ARBITRATION LAWYER

 How can you tell if you have been a victim of stockbroker fraud?
 If you have experienced losses in your savings or investments due to one of the following typical

-forms of stock broker fraud or misconduct, you have the right to file a claim and recover all or a portion of your losses.
+forms of stock broker fraud or misconduct, you have the right to file a claim and recover your losses.

 Whenever the Registered Representative makes an investment recommendation it must be suitable to investor's individual financial needs.
 Suitability is determined by analyzing many different factors unique to the particular investor.
 Factors such as age, investment experience, time horizon, employment status, net worth, risk tolerance, and others combined give the broker a picture of what investments are suitable for that particular individual.
 When losses occur because recommendations are made without having obtained this necessary information, or if the recommendations are not suitable from an objective standpoint, investors have the right to file a claim and recover their losses due to lack of investment suitability.